HadasaPines/AI-Learning-Platform-Repository/README.md

-# 🎓 AI-Guided Learning Platform
+# 🎓 AI Learning Platform

 This project is a **Mini MVP** of an AI-based learning platform built with: